 Manora Oil Field, Thailand

-Pearl Energy is the operator of the field and has a 60% interest in the offshore property.
-Northern Gulf Petroleum, a subsidiary of Tap Oil, holds the remaining 40% interest in the field.
-First production from the field is expected in 2014.
-The production is expected to reach a peak rate of 15,000 barrels of oil a day (bopd).
+Mubadala Petroleum is the operator of the field and has a 60% interest in the offshore property.
+Tap Energy holds a 30% interest in the field, while Northern Gulf Petroleum holds the remaining 10% interest.
+The production is expected to reach a peak rate of 15,000 barrels of oil a day (bopd) in 2015.